 Banks are constantly sending out pre-approved credit cards which offer lower interest rates.
 Those rates are only good for an introductory period like 6 months.
 READ THE SMALL PRINT!
 The large print giveth and the small print taketh away.
 Tear up the application immediately.
-You only need one Mastercard or Visa.
-Where they take one, they normally take the other.
+You only need one MasterCard or Visa.
+Where they take one, hey normally take the other.

 Keep this principle in mind.
 CREDIT CARDS ARE NOT MONEY, THEY ARE DEBT INSTRUMENTS!
 If I have $1000 in savings and a credit card with a $2000 credit limit, I do not have $3000, I have $1000.
 You must begin to retrain your thinking.
 Who stands to make the most out of your uncontrolled debt?
 YOU or the bank?
 Think of yourself in business terms.
 What are your assets versus liabilities?
 Financial survival depends on this fundamental principle.
 You need to think of yourself as Chief Financial Officer of your Life.
-Business utilizes 2 ways of capitalization: 1.
-Selling Stock which is called an equity security; 2. or, Selling Debt such as bonds, debentures, commercial paper, etc., these are called debt securities.
+Business utilizes 2 ways of capitalization: 1) Selling Stock which is called an equity security, 2) Selling Debt such as bonds, debentures, commercial paper, etc., these are called debt securities.
 Did you notice what did not appear under Capitalization?
 BORROWING!
 Why?
 Because borrowing is not capitalization, it is DEBT!
 Just like credit cards, when you use them they are not raising capital but acquiring debt.
+You cannot borrow your way to prosperity!
 DEBT IS NEVER CAPITAL!

 BUY A USED CAR

 If the need for a car arises while you are in financial bondage, buy a used one or find out how much it would cost to change the engine if the body is in good condition.
-Let's say you have a car with a good body and the engine costs $4000 to replace (4K is high end of spectrum) and you get a 50,000 mile guarantee.
+Let's say you have a car with a good body and the engine costs $4000 to replace and you get a 50,000 mile guarantee.
 It sounds like a lot of money.
-Your friend goes out and buys a new car for 12,500.
+Your friend goes out and buys a new car for $12,500.
 Pays it out for 4 years.
 You take the $4000 and stretch payments out for 2 years.
 Let's pretend a perfect world, no interest charges.
 You both average 10,000 miles per year.